kostealupu/maibmagento/README.md

 -------------
 To initiate a payment transaction you will need get the access by IP and set the return callback URL of your site at bank side.

-Write an email to Maib ecommerce support (ecom@maib.md) and indicate your site's external IP address and callback URL (https://yoursite.com/dfe-tbc-bank/).
+Write an email to **maib** ecommerce support (ecom@maib.md) and indicate your site's external IP address and callback URL (https://yoursite.com/dfe-tbc-bank/).

 CONFIGURATION
 -------------